 #10.
 Twin and Bunk Beds

-If your child has a twin bed or even bunk beds and you have high enough ceiling, you can use bed risers to elevate the bed and use the space under the bed to hold storage boxes for extra clothes or shoes.
+If your child has a twin bed or even bunk bed and you have a high enough ceiling, you can use bed risers to elevate the bed and use the space under the bed to hold storage boxes for extra clothes or shoes.

 #11.
 Drawer Dividers